aaron-costello/ServiceNow-Schema/README.md

 # ServiceNow-Schema
-A shortlist of core ServiceNow tables and fields.
+A shortlist of core ServiceNow tables.